 Mediagraph continues to reap the advantages of flexible software architecture.
 We are able to create new features with unprecedented speed.
 Here's a peek at the improvements we made to Mediagraph.
-If you want to take it for a spin, click here to get a free 30 day trial account.
-No credit card needed.
+If you want to take it for a spin, click here to get a free 30-day trial account.
+No credit card is needed.

 Support for the new IPTC Alternative Text and Enhanced description fields

-We were the first DAM application to incorporate the new fields which improve accessibility for visually impaired people.
+We were the first DAM application to incorporate the new fields that improve accessibility for visually impaired people.

 Dual Language Taxonomy